catptype/Blue-Archive-Gacha-Simulator-V2/README.md

 # Blue Archive Gacha Simulator

+> **⚠️ Disclaimer**
+>
+> This is a fan-made, non-profit hobby project created purely for fun and educational purposes.
+There is no commercial benefit associated with this project.
+It is not affiliated with, authorized, or endorsed by Nexon Games, Yostar, or their affiliates in any way.
+All characters, images, and other intellectual property from Blue Archive are trademarks and copyrights of their respective owners.

 A feature-rich web application built with Django and Tailwind CSS that simulates the gacha and character collection experience of the mobile game Blue Archive.

-**This is a non-commercial, hobby project created for self-learning and portfolio purposes.** It is not affiliated with, endorsed by, or connected to Nexon Games, Yostar, or their affiliates in any way.
-All assets, characters, and names are the intellectual property of their respective owners.

 ---